caoyifanlyman/WebMailChecker/README.md

 WebMailChecker
 ==============

-A Chrome extension for mail checking.
+A Chrome extension for mail checking developed in 2012.
+This is the copy of the source code.

+Currently it only supports mail checking from fudan.edu.cn